wallco/pythology/README.md

-Thus, the package aims to eliminate the need for advanced mathematical knowledge and allow the user to focus more on the conceptual and biological aspect with freedom to explore more model and parameter possibilities.
+Thus, the package aims to eliminate the need for advanced mathematical knowledge and allow the user to focus more on the conceptual and biological aspect with freedom to explore model and parameter combinations, amplifying the accessibility of such technologies.